Last updated: ET

 Temporary passport holders may be subject to different entry requirements.
 Check with diplomatic representatives for up-to-date information.

 Canadian citizens generally do not require a visa to enter a U.S. overseas territory for the purposes of visiting or studying.

 Consult the Travel Advice and Advisories for the United States for information on the Executive Order Protecting the Nation from Foreign Terrorist Entry into the United States.

 Providing additional information at borders

 Travellers entering the U.S. by air or by sea are required to provide additional information, such as their address while in the U.S., including U.S. territories.
 They may also be asked for evidence of residential, employment or educational ties to Canada, proof that the trip is for a legitimate purpose and is of a reasonable length, and proof of financial support while in the country.

 More information on border security programs currently in force in the U.S. is available from the U.S. Customs and Border Protection.

 Some Canadians may have U.S. as well as Canadian citizenship through birth in the U.S. or through naturalization or descent.
 Under the Western Hemisphere Travel Initiative, U.S. citizens are required to present a valid U.S. passport to enter or re-enter the U.S. by air.
 Although U.S. authorities do not formally require dual nationals to carry both a U.S. and a Canadian passport, carrying both documents as proof of citizenship may facilitate both entry into the U.S. and returning to Canada.
-For more information, consult the Dual Citizenship section of the website of the Embassy of the United States of America in Ottawa, as well as Travelling as a dual citizen.

 Canadian retirees seeking to winter in warmer climates will likely receive a maximum admission period of six months.
 Those who wish to stay longer may apply for an extension with U.S. Citizenship and Immigration Services before their authorized stay expires.